ethannicholas/Frost/docs/initMethods.md

 Frost requires a superclass `init` method to be invoked after the subclass initializes its own fields, and before the subclass calls any instance methods.

-If you do not explicitly invoke another `init` method, Frost inserts an implicit call to the no-argument superclass `init` method, exactly as if your `init` method ended with a call to `super.init()`.
+If you do not explicitly invoke another `init` method, Frost appends an implicit call to the no-argument superclass `init` method, exactly as if your `init` method ended with a call to `super.init()`.
 Of course, if there is no no-argument superclass `init`, or if it is not legal to call the superclass `init` at this point (because you have already called an instance method), an